ppy/osu-wiki/news/2018/2018-11-18-project-loved-week-of-november-18th.md

 [LeaF - Alice in Misanthrope -Ensei Alice-](https://osu.ppy.sh/beatmapsets/526627#osu) by ::Anxient::{ user=4561368 } et al.\
 *written by ::DigitalHypno::{ user=4384207 }*

 A mapper recognizable from some of their other ranked mapsets, Anxient has yet another mapset up for show!
 This is a 6-difficulty set of a song by LeaF, a familiar artist within the osu! community.
-With guest difficulties from ::Victorica::{ user=4707331 }, [Rohit6](https://osu.ppy.sh/users/3206945) and ::SnowNiNo\_::{ user=2506267 }, the top difficulty was made by the set owner and sits in high 5-star range.
+With guest difficulties from ::Victorica::{ user=4707331 }, ::Rohit6::{ user=3206945 } and ::SnowNiNo\_::{ user=2506267 }, the top difficulty was made by the set owner and sits in high 5-star range.
 The map itself is filled with unique stream shapes and doubles to satisfy those niche technical interests of yours.
 As you go to check out the map, don't forget to give the guest difficulties a try as well!

 [![](/wiki/shared/news/2018-11-18-project-loved-week-of-november-18th/osu/we-are-number-one.jpg)](https://osu.ppy.sh/community/forums/topics/831250)

 [Stefan Karl Stefansson & Mani Svavarsson - We are Number One](https://osu.ppy.sh/beatmapsets/526574#osu) by ::Doomsday is Bad::{ user=3481378 } et al.\
 *written by ::SoraRoxas01::{ user=1986262 }*

 Another fun and interesting mapset by Doomsday is Bad has appeared as a candidate for Loved!
 "We are Number One" is full of unique patterns in each difficulty, ranging from jumps to 2B sliders to even a cover of the song being made for one of the difficulties—this is definitely something to check out.
-The mapset also includes mappers like ::Doomsday::{ user=18983 }, [Syncro](https://osu.ppy.sh/users/6565563), ::NyarkoO::{ user=6622567 } and [Lefafel](https://osu.ppy.sh/users/2295850) and has over 140+ favorites.
+The mapset also includes mappers like ::Doomsday::{ user=18983 }, ::Syncro::{ user=6565563 }, ::NyarkoO::{ user=6622567 } and ::Lefafel::{ user=2295850 } and has over 140+ favorites.
 Can you get number one on this?

 [![](/wiki/shared/news/2018-11-18-project-loved-week-of-november-18th/osu/wagashi-to-issho-ni-tachiagare.jpg)](https://osu.ppy.sh/community/forums/topics/831251)